aaron13100/404solution/readme.txt

 Installation of 404 Redirect is simple:

 1. Unzip the files and upload the contents to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress Admin
+2. Activate the plugin
-1. Use the `Settings -> 404 Redirected` options page to enable desired features.
+3. Use the `Settings -> 404 Killer` options page to set the options.

 For the `suggested pages` feature to work you need to edit your 404.php template file to include the following code:
 `<?php if (function_exists( 'wbz404_suggestions' ) ) { wbz404_suggestions(); } ?>`